Opportunities for probing $U(1)_{T3R}$ with light mediators: Cosmological and Astrophysical Constraints

 White dwarf (WD) cooling constraints are negligible if $m_\eta, m_{\nu_s} \ge 0.1$~MeV, in which case they will be in equilibrium with the plasmons inside the WD and can not escape.
 The other possible final states are $e^+e^-$ which is not allowed kinematically and $\nu_A \nu_A$, which is mixing angle suppressed~\cite{Dreiner:2013tja}.
 We show constraint from solar cooling~\cite{Harnik:2012ni, Redondo:2008aa} and cooling of stars in Globular clusters~\cite{Harnik:2012ni}

 If Fig.~\ref{fig:astrocosmo}, we plot these cosmological and astrophysical bounds on the $(m_{A'}, m_{\phi'})$ parameter space, in the case where $A'$ and $\phi'$ decay invisibly.
 Note that there are no constraints plotted in the case where $m_{A'}, m_{\phi'} > 200 \mev$, because in this case, decays to $\mu^+ \mu^-$ necessarily occur at tree-level.
-However, in this case, there can still be constraints arising from excess supernova cooling, since there can still be an ${\cal O}(1)$ branching fraction to invisible states.
-To develop these constraints is a detailed question, but it is not necessary for our purposes, since this region of parameter space is already ruled out by BaBar, as we will see later.
+However, this region of parameter space is already ruled out by BaBar, as we will see later.

 All the astrophysical constraints, however, can be evaded by assuming dark photon to be chameleon-type field with its mass depending on the environmental matter density~\cite{Nelson:2007yq, Feldman:2006wg, Nelson:2008tn, Harnik:2012ni}.